Session Organizer

 Understanding the Problem Space

-Before touching a wireframe, we invested a week in Montreal doing something that's easy to skip when timelines are tight and teams are used to working remotely: actually understanding the problem space from the ground up.
-That meant getting into our teachers' full daily reality.
-And not just the product moments, but the before-school planning, the after-hours grading, the moments where our platform fit into a broader ecosystem of tools they were already using.
-We ran affinity mapping sessions to cluster themes from our research, storyboarded user journeys to stress-test assumptions, and used the whiteboard time to generate and pressure-test feature ideas as a cross-functional group.
+Before touching a wireframe we invested a week in Montreal to gather a small in-person team to explore the problem space from the ground up.
+That meant fully diving into our teachers’ daily reality – the before-school planning, the in-the-moment teaching, the after-hours grading and lesson adjustments, and the moments where our platform fit into a broader ecosystem of tools that they were already using.
+We ran affinity mapping sessions to cluster themes from research, we storyboarded user journeys to stress-test early assumptions, and we pressure-tested feature ideas from rapid ideation sessions with on the fly interviews with actual teachers.
+We didn’t leave Montreal with a finished design but we did leave with a focused, agreed-upon set of requirements and a shared mental model that drove who and what we were designing for and why.

 List of Content → List of Actions